( )

 Challenge

-Burger King’s challenge was to reconnect emotionally with its audience — to bring back the irreverence and authenticity loved by both fans and non-fans, which had made the brand stand out in the category’s communication, even with less investment than its competitors.
+Burger King’s challenge was to reconnect emotionally with its audience and revive the irreverence and authenticity that had once made the brand stand out in the category—even with smaller budgets than its competitors—and that both fans and non-fans had loved.

-As part of that effort, we constantly monitored digital conversations around football — a territory owned by our competitors (McDonald’s has been a digital sponsor of the Argentine Football Association since 2020, and Mostaza an official AFA sponsor since 2018, with star players in their campaigns) — and one we love to hack.
+To do that, we kept a close eye on digital conversations around football—a space dominated by our rivals (McDonald’s has been the digital sponsor of the Argentine Football Association since 2020, and Mostaza has been an official AFA sponsor since 2018, featuring star players in its campaigns).
+It’s a territory we love to hack.

-On March 26, 2025, Argentinians were talking about just one thing: the 4–1 beating of Brazil the night before.
-The perfect opportunity to stand out had finally arrived.
+On March 26, 2025, there was only one thing Argentinians were talking about online: the 4–1 thrashing of Brazil’s national team the night before.
+The perfect moment to jump in had arrived.

 Our approach

-We created a post disguised as a promo, which was actually more of a consolation prize for all those Brazilians living in Argentina who were probably having a rough day.
-The post offered 4 free Stackers to the first 4 Brazilians living in Argentina who shared their ID via DM to the brand.
+We created a post that disguised a jab as a promo—more of a consolation prize for the Brazilians living in Argentina who were probably having a tough day.
+The post offered four free Stackers to the first four Brazilians living in Argentina who sent us a direct message with their ID.

-Users liked, commented, shared the post via DMs and on their profiles, tagged others, and sparked debate — giving BK a voice in football conversations that even competitors with million-dollar sponsorships couldn’t achieve.
+Users liked, commented, shared the post via DM and on their own profiles, tagged friends, and sparked debate around the topic giving BK a voice in the football conversation that even our deep-pocketed, sponsor-heavy competitors couldn’t match.

 Impact

 This idea was a hit for several reasons.
-With a $0 (zero peso) budget, we managed to:
+With a budget of $0, we achieved:

-Reach new audiences: 83% of video views and 71% of interactions on Instagram came from non-followers.
-Our content went beyond our community — and people liked it.
-From just 2 posts, we drove 11,420 profile visits on Instagram, 290 on X, and gained a total of 510 new followers across both platforms.
-Great timing and a promo that was also well received by Brazilian audiences were key factors in the content going viral.
+• Reaching new audiences: 83% of views and 71% of interactions on Instagram came from non-followers.
+The content traveled beyond our community—and resonated.
+Across two posts, we drove 11,420 profile visits on Instagram, 290 on X, and gained 510 new followers across both platforms.

-Outdo ourselves: We far surpassed our previous real-time content metrics on IG and outperformed our best organic post of the previous year on X.
+• Outperforming ourselves: We blew past the metrics of our previous real-time post on IG and topped our best organic post of the previous year on X.

-Beat the competition on their own turf: We entered the football conversation without being sponsors, brand partners, or using national team influencers.
+• Beating the competition at their own game: We joined the football conversation without being sponsors, partners, or using national team influencers.

-Get our authenticity back: With a strong focus on business and tactical moves, the brand had lost its irreverent tone.
-With this real-time action, we reignited our spiciness, humor, and originality — key ingredients for standing out in a commoditized category.
+• Reclaiming our authenticity: After years of tactical, business-focused messaging, the brand had lost its irreverent tone.
+This real-time moment reignited our signature spice, humor, and originality—key ingredients for standing out in a commoditized category.

 At a business level, we organically achieved: